astrocatalogs/OACAPI/README.md

 https://kilonova.space/api/

 where the only difference is preference in catalog when returning items that appear on multiple catalogs.
 For the examples below we will use the astrocats.space route.
+By default, all returned values are provided in JSON format, unless a `format=` URL variable is provided.

 ## Catalog queries